MarlinFirmware/MarlinDocumentation/_development/configuration.md

 ### Special Machines

-{% highlight cpp %}
+{% highlight Kinematics %}
-// Uncomment this option to enable CoreXY kinematics
+// Uncomment one of these options to enable CoreXY, CoreXZ, or CoreYZ kinematics
 //#define COREXY
-// Uncomment this option to enable CoreXZ kinematics
+//#define COREXZ
-//#define COREXZ`
+//#define COREYZ
+{% endhighlight %}

+These settings are for special types of machine configurations which require different algorithms to move around.
+They take advantage of a unique mechanical property called kinematics constraints.
+Kinematics use multiple connected links to produce a motion.
+Hinges, slides, and ball joints are all commonly used for kinematic links.
+A very common example of kinematic constrained motion is found in the piston driven automobile engine.
+A series of linear sliding links (piston and rod) are connected with rotating joints onto a cylindrical drive shaft.
+The motion of each piston effects the others because they are kinematically constrained.
+The most common types of kinematic machines with regards to 3d printers are: SCARA, CORE XY (and variants), Delta (usually linear delta), and Polar.
+They each consist of unique drive architectures that employ kinematic links and constraints to produce motion in the standard XYZ system.
+While Delta and CORE XY architechtures are gaining popularity the majority of printers use standard Cartesian (XYZ) drives.

+For Delta or SCARA printers copy the coresponding files from the "Example Configurations" folder.

+{% highlight Tos_Steppers %}
 // Enable this option for Toshiba steppers
 //#define CONFIG_STEPPERS_TOSHIBA
 {% endhighlight %}

-These are for special types of machine configurations which require different algorithms to move around.
-They consist of unique drive architectures that employ a shared drive line for a pair of axis'.
-If you've no idea what I just said or don't know what these are then it probably doesn't apply to you.
-If you're using a Prusa, Mendel, Airwolf, or basically any simple cartesian printer (one where each axis has an independent drive line), leave these commented.
  For standard NEMA steppers, leave CONFIG_STEPPERS_TOSHIBA alone.

 ***

 ### Endstops

+{% highlight End_Min_Max %}
+#define USE_XMIN_PLUG
+#define USE_YMIN_PLUG
+#define USE_ZMIN_PLUG
+//#define USE_XMAX_PLUG
+//#define USE_YMAX_PLUG
+//#define USE_ZMAX_PLUG
+{% endhighlight %}

+This allows you to select where the endstops are located on your printer.
+Most printers will use a single endstop per axis on the min side.
+It is possible to place endstops on both ends of an axis but it is rarely necessary in practice.
+Instead you should make sure that your stepper and build area setting are correct.
+One noteable exception here is that Delta's use three endstops on the max side of the towers.

+{% highlight End_Pullup %}
+// coarse Endstop Settings
+#define ENDSTOPPULLUPS // Comment this out to disable the endstop pullup resistors

+#if DISABLED(ENDSTOPPULLUPS)
+  // fine endstop settings: Individual pullups. will be ignored if ENDSTOPPULLUPS is defined
+  //#define ENDSTOPPULLUP_XMAX
+  //#define ENDSTOPPULLUP_YMAX
+  //#define ENDSTOPPULLUP_ZMAX
+  //#define ENDSTOPPULLUP_XMIN
+  //#define ENDSTOPPULLUP_YMIN
+  //#define ENDSTOPPULLUP_ZMIN
+  //#define ENDSTOPPULLUP_ZMIN_PROBE
+#endif
+{% endhighlight %}

+Edit these values if you need to disable the pullup resistors for your endstop.
+Most likely you will not need to edit this.

-{% highlight cpp %}
+{% highlight End_Inv_Logic %}
-const bool X_MIN_ENDSTOP_INVERTING = false; // set to true to invert the logic of the endstop. const bool Y_MIN_ENDSTOP_INVERTING = false; // set to true to invert the logic of the endstop. const bool Z_MIN_ENDSTOP_INVERTING = false; // set to true to invert the logic of the endstop. const bool X_MAX_ENDSTOP_INVERTING = true; // set to true to invert the logic of the endstop. const bool Y_MAX_ENDSTOP_INVERTING = true; // set to true to invert the logic of the endstop. const bool Z_MAX_ENDSTOP_INVERTING = true; // set to true to invert the logic of the endstop. const bool Z_MIN_PROBE_ENDSTOP_INVERTING = false; // set to true to invert the logic of the endstop.
+// Mechanical endstop with COM to ground and NC to Signal uses "false" here (most common setup).
+#define X_MIN_ENDSTOP_INVERTING false // set to true to invert the logic of the endstop.
+#define Y_MIN_ENDSTOP_INVERTING false // set to true to invert the logic of the endstop.
+#define Z_MIN_ENDSTOP_INVERTING false // set to true to invert the logic of the endstop.
+#define X_MAX_ENDSTOP_INVERTING false // set to true to invert the logic of the endstop.
+#define Y_MAX_ENDSTOP_INVERTING false // set to true to invert the logic of the endstop.
+#define Z_MAX_ENDSTOP_INVERTING false // set to true to invert the logic of the endstop.
+#define Z_MIN_PROBE_ENDSTOP_INVERTING false // set to true to invert the logic of the endstop.
 {% endhighlight %}

 These value can be toggled by issuing the M119 command.
 Usually these are left alone.
 However if you would rather change it here then mess with your wiring go ahead.